 Ticketing and Registration Process

-Due to strict health and safety protocol, there will be no registration and ticket sales on-site at the event.
+There will be no registration and ticket sales on-site at the event.
 Admission is strictly by advance registration only.
+Registration service desk will only be open to print and provide name badges to registered delegates.

 Will there be sanitisers across the venue?